 If someone you know is demonstrating any of these signs, please take action.
 “Suicide threats are an emergency and should not be ignored,” Dr. Halverson says.
 Don’t assume that their feelings are temporary and will pass or aren’t serious.
 Whether you’re a family member or friend, acquaintance, colleague or peer, you are capable of stopping someone from attempting suicide.

 Ask them, “Are you considering suicide?”
 Say it outright.
 Though it may seem blunt, this is the best way to receive an honest answer.
 If they say yes, get help right away.
 Call 911 if they’re in immediate danger.
-If not, encourage them to call the National Suicide Prevention Lifeline at 1-800-273-8255 to receive confidential, free support or reach out to a healthcare provider.
+If not, encourage them to call, text or chat the 988 Suicide and Crisis Lifeline to receive confidential, free support or reach out to a healthcare provider.
 Rogers Behavioral Health has assistance available by calling 800-767-4411 for a free screening.